Expert Witness

 Andrew is a member of the Royal Society of Medicine and author of 36 books and more than 100 articles on psychology and hypnosis.

-He has worked in Clinical Hypnotherapy in Harley Street and currently specialises in weight loss, the treatment of emotional problems, trauma, anxiety, grief and loss, etc.
+Worked in Clinical Hypnotherapy in Harley Street and currently specialises in weight loss, the treatment of emotional problems, trauma, anxiety, grief and loss, etc.

 He is a senior lecturer in Hypnosis at the Hypnoseakademiet Norway, Europe’s premier Hypnotherapy and EFT training school, a position he has held since 2008.